Monday, November 17, 2008

 We've had cooler weather this week -- the summer is over!
 We had temps in the 40's a couple of mornings and I had to wear my leather chaps to keep the wind chills down.
 We've turned the AC off and it's just nice to be able to open up the windows and let the breeze in again.

 Report cards went home this past Wednesday.
 It was mostly good, except for a couple of parents who hyperventilated over a C in math.
-Kathy W. and I have conferences with parents over the next several weeks.
+Kathy W.

 We had our fall parties this past Friday.
 Lots of black & orange decorations and a lot of fun for the kids!
 The class picture is GB's 3rd grade famous characters.
 We enjoyed another mild night Halloween-wise in our neighborhood.
 We had less than a dozen kids.
 Waaay too much cheap candy left over!
 Not much of a temptation for me...very little chocolate.